lumeland/lume.land/plugins/imagick.md

 ## Cache

-For sites with many images, it may be interesting to cache the transformed images, improving the build speed significally.
-Use the `cache` option:
+This plugin save the transformed images in the `_cache` folder to improve the build speed.
+If you want to disable the cache, set this option to `false`.

 ```js
 import lume from "lume/mod.ts";